w-kuipers/alphadb/README.md

 ## Still in alpha stage

-Yes, it's ironic.
-But this package is still in the alpha stage.
+AlphaDB is currently in `beta` stage.
 Breaking changes should be expected.

 <details>
   <summary>Table of Contents</summary>